Skip to content

 def _add_bbox(ax, list_of_patches, paddings={}, bbox_kwargs={}):

-This helper function adds a box behind the scalebar:
+"""Add a box behind the scalebar.

-Code inspired by: https://stackoverflow.com/questions/17086847/box-around-text-in-matplotlib
+Code inspired by:

 """